 - Information on establishing a Beautify Fresno Club

-Beautify Fresno is a new initiative for the City of Fresno created by Mayor Jerry Dyer that is focused on improving Fresno’s curb appeal by picking up litter, removing graffiti, planting trees, painting murals, and creating community gardens.
+Beautify Fresno is an initiative for the City of Fresno, created by Mayor Jerry Dyer in 2021, that is focused on improving Fresno’s curb appeal by picking up litter, removing graffiti, planting trees, painting murals, and creating community gardens.

 We strive to produce events that the entire family can enjoy and, at the same time, establish an important investment in our neighborhoods by making Fresno a cleaner, greener, more beautiful place to live, work and play.

 The first Fresno Youth Service Day took place on Saturday, November 13, 2021.
 Nearly 700 students from 20 K-12 schools in the City of Fresno – including schools from Fresno Unified, Central Unified, and Clovis Unified school districts – picked up 7,130 lbs. of garbage in a single day around their school campuses.

 In 2022, the event grew even more with nearly 800 students participating!
 Student volunteers picked up more than 7,000 pounds of trash and removed more than 50,000 square feet of graffiti.